tmfg/digitraffic/pages/tieliikenne-en.md

 Traffic message can contain area geometries that can be found from JSON-path:
 ``properties.announcements[x].locationDetails.areaLocation.areas[x].locationCode``
 If value of API-parameter `includeAreaGeometry` is `false` the geometry is not returned in JSON-response.
-It is better pactice to cache geometries locally and get them from local cache than to get them every time from the API.
+It is better practice caching geometries locally and get them from a local cache than to get them every time from the API.

 <details>
   <summary>Open an example of Simple JSON traffic message that contains ALERT-C area geometry with location code 27:</summary>